Treating animals with respect and compassion to maintain a healthy and comfortable herd of cows is top priority for our dairy farmers.

 National Dairy FARM Program

 Arizona dairy farmers actively participate in the National Dairy FARM® program and are FARM® certified.
 The National Dairy FARM Program™ is a nationwide, verifiable animal well-being program that brings consistency and uniformity to on-farm animal care and production practices.

 Q: Are the cows locked up on the farm all day?

 A: No, cows are not locked up all day on dairy farms.
+A little known part of the Cow’s Tale is that Cow’s have quite a bit of freedom on the farm.
 They live in gated pens that give them a lot of room to roam, relax, and eat.
 Sometimes, when they are eating, the stanchions will lock into place, which gives farmers and veterinarians the opportunity to give vaccinations, check their health, and breeding.
 This method is very low stress on the cows because they are already at the stanchion enjoying their food.